brht0/catch_opencv_corrupt_jpeg/README.md

 ## TODO

-- Demo program to verify that other solutions do not work (PIL, etc)
+- Demo program to verify that other solutions do not work (PIL, skimage, etc)
 - Explain the commands